Search The Adilas.biz Developer's Notebook

 - Able to switch things up (bring new life)

-- We have so much stuff that our clients could use but we don't do the client retention stuff (gift cards, loyalty points, new carts, etc.)
+- We have so much stuff that our clients could use but we don't do the client retention stuff (letting them know about stuff like gift cards, loyalty points, new carts, etc.)

 - Each department could use a programmer